-&lt;sup>35 The concept of incidental parameter and the problem of limited information to estimate incidental parameters was first defined by Neyman and Scott (1948).
+35 The concept of incidental parameters and the problem of limited information to estimate incidental parameters was first defined by Neyman and Scott (1948).
 Lancaster (2000) and Moon et al. (2015) offer rigurous treatments of the incidental parameters problem.

-&lt;sup>36 Several authors have shown the connection between the non-parametric bootstrap, the parametric (Bayesian) bootstrap and MCMC, respectively (see e.g. Rubin, 1981; Efron, 1982; Newton and Raftery, 1994; Hastie et al., 2009, Ch, 8; and Efron, 2011).
+36 Several authors have shown the connection between the non-parametric bootstrap, the parametric (Bayesian) bootstrap and MCMC, respectively (see e.g. Rubin 1981; Efron 1982, 2011; Newton and Raftery 1994; Hastie et al. 2009, Chap.
+8).

-&lt;sup>37 The results from our simulations are available from the authors upon request.
-These simulations did not include the null of endogeneity between explained and explanatory variables and thus do not introduce an IV structure in the model.
-A more detailed simulation-based analysis of the Bayesian estimator in comparison with alternative dynamic panel estimators can be found in Fernández-Amador and Oberdabernig (2018).
+37 The results from our simulations are available from the authors upon request.
+These simulations did not include the null of endogeneity between explained and explanatory variables and thus do not introduce an IV